scalar-labs/scalardb/docs/how-to-write-a-good-transaction.md

 ```

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.
-If you catch `CrudException`, that indicates something terrible happens (e.g., database failure, network error, and so on), so you should cancel the transaction (or you should retry the transaction after the failure/error is fixed).
+If you catch `CrudException`, it indicates some failure  (e.g., database failure and network error) happens during a transaction so you should cancel the transaction (or you should retry the transaction after the failure/error is fixed).
-If you catch `CrudConflictException`, that indicates transaction conflict happens so that you can retry the transaction after a little while.
+If you catch `CrudConflictException`, it indicates conflicts happen during a transaction so that you can retry the transaction preferably with well-adjusted exponential backoff on the basis of your application and environment.
-The sample code retries three times maximum and sleeps 100 milliseconds before retrying the transaction, which can be adjusted for your application.
+The sample code retries three times maximum and sleeps 100 milliseconds before retrying the transaction.

 Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionException`.
 If you catch `CommitException`, similar to `CrudException`, you should cancel the transaction at that time.
-If you catch `CommitConflictException`, similar to `CrudConflictException`, you can retry the transaction after a little while.
+If you catch `CommitConflictException`, similar to the `CrudConflictException` case, you can retry the transaction.
-If you catch `UnknownTransactionException`, you are not sure the transaction succeeds or not.
+If you catch `UnknownTransactionException`, you are not sure if the transaction succeeds or not.
-In this case, you need to check if the transaction is committed or not, and then if the transaction fails, you can retry it if required.
+In such a case, you need to check if the transaction is committed successfully or not and retry it if it is failed.
-The way how to check it is dependent on the application.
+How to identify a transaction status is delegated to users.
+You may want to create a transaction status table and update it transactionally with other application data so that you can get the status of a transaction from the status table.

 ### For Two-phase Commit Transactions

-In addition to the above, you need to handle more exceptions in [Two-phase Commit Transactions](two-phase-commit-transactions.md).

-In Two-phase Commit Transactions, you additionally need to call the `prepare()` API (and the `validate()` API when required).
+You need to handle more exceptions when you use [Two-phase Commit Transactions](two-phase-commit-transactions.md) because you additionally need to call the `prepare()` API (and the `validate()` API when required).

 The `prepare()` API could throw `PreparationException` and `PreparationConflictException`.
 If you catch `PreparationException`, that indicates something terrible happens (e.g., database failure, network error, and so on), so you should cancel the transaction (or you should retry the transaction after the failure/error is fixed).